meatwallace/idol-planner/README.md

 ## Current Focus

-Moving from Phase 2 (Inventory UI) to Phase 3 (Idol Configuration).
+Moving from Phase 3 (Idol Configuration) to Phase 4 (Drag and Drop).
 Next steps:

-1. Implement idol configuration form
+1. Implement drag and drop functionality for idols
-2. Add idol preview
+2. Add placement validation
-   Currently implementing Phase 1: Core Grid Implementation.
-Next steps:

-3. Complete grid cell interactions
+3. Handle idol placement on the grid
-4. Set up basic layout structure
-5. Begin idol configuration panel